Broadcast Engineering Distance Education Course

 The program was created specifically for the distance education student.
 Experience a step-by-step method of learning that allows you to complete each lesson at your own pace when it's convenient for you.

 Instructor support is included with tuition.
-Our instructors work directly with you one-on-one to answer your questions and provide you with technical assistance when needed - even if it's on a Saturday!
+Our instructors work directly with you one-on-one to answer your questions and provide you with technical assistance when needed!

-Course 2 graduates may continue their education with CIE and receive full academic and tuition credit that can be applied towards CIE's more advanced programs like courses 11, 14B, and the A.A.S.
-Degree Program.
+Course 2 graduates may continue their education with CIE and receive full academic and tuition credit that can be applied towards CIE's more advanced programs like courses 11 and 14B.

 Study Guide for CET Exam